 - Contacts to additional sources of capital

 What Angel Investors Look Like

 The Center for Venture Research at the University of New Hampshire, which researches angel investments, has found that the average angel investor is 47 years old with an annual income of $90,000, a net worth of $750,000, is college educated, has been self employed and invests $37,000 per venture.

 While the Small Business Administration and other organizations estimate the number of active angel investors in the United States to be 250,000, the number of potential angel investors is much greater.
-According to TNS Financial Services, there are 9.3 million households in the United States with a net worth exceeding 1 million dollars.
+According to TNS Financial Services, 9.3 million households in the United States have a net worth exceeding 1 million dollars.
 Three million of these households, according to Merrill Lynch & Co. and Capgemini Group, have investable assets of at least $1 million, excluding their primary homes.

 Most active angel investors are current or former entrepreneurs, successful executives, or otherwise wealthy individuals.
-Note that sometimes a venture capitalist will see a deal that is not a good fit for their venture capital funds but which they personally like, and thus may invest personally as an angel investor.
+Note that sometimes a venture capitalist will see a deal that is not a good fit for their venture capital funds but which they like, and thus may invest personally as an angel investor.
 Because, as discussed earlier, angels are often individuals with extensive business experience who have operated and owned successful businesses of their own, they can often provide more value to your business than just the money they invest.

 Why Angel Investors Invest

 Angel investors usually invest in privately-held companies for the following reasons: